prayash/eventide/TUTORIAL.md

 }
 ```

-Let's go back to the markup to reflect tha changes we've made to the component.
+Let's go back to the markup to reflect the changes we've made to the component.
 We'll add a `lowpoly` prop to our Entity and give it an object of the parameters we defined in our schema.
 It should now look like:

 ```javascript
 <Entity